Fu-Mengyan-zz/CZ2006-Group-Project-5tar-Light/README.md

 # CZ2006-Group-Project-5tar-Light
-This repository is the collection of key documentations of the LIGHT application.
+This repository is the collection of key documentation of the LIGHT application.